Help Center

 2. Click the skill to view its detail page — check ratings, success rate, and documentation

-3. Pick a tier: ⚡ Remote Execution, 📄 Skill File, or 📦 Full Package
+3. Pick a tier: 📦 Full Skill or Remote Skill

 4. For remote execution, enter any required parameters